The History of Coming Out

 - Wes Combs in 1994 was named HRCF's project director for National Coming Out Day

-- Candace Gingrich, half-sister of then-House Speaker Newt Gingrich, became a National Coming Out Project spokesperson and full-time activist in 1995
+- Candace Gingrich, half-sibling of then-House Speaker Newt Gingrich, became a National Coming Out Project spokesperson and full-time activist in 1995

 - Dan Butler, who played the character Bulldog on NBC-TV's Frasier, was NCOD spokeperson in 1995

 - Rock musician Melissa Etheridge did a radio public service announcement, reminding people that "Labels belong on records, not on people."